leonardovenoso/js-reactjs-crypto-exchange/README.md

 Code coverage is run when the tests are run.
 Folder: .coverage/lcov-report/index.html

-# Run linter
+# Linter
 npm run lint

-# Notes
+# Browser compatibility
-Chrome support and Safari
+Chrome and Safari support